 Think of snowplow parents as micro-managers.
 They want the best for their kids.

 One of the most notorious attributes of a snowplow parent is the desire to make life easy and successful for the child.
-People with this parenting style will do almost anything for the child.
+People with this parenting style will do almost anything for their children.
 They’ll ask for and expect special treatment and concessions.

-These are the types of parents that call their college-aged kids to wake them up for class or call a teacher to complain about a poor grade.
+These parents call their college-aged kids to wake them up for a class or call a teacher to complain about a poor grade.
 Kids these days are expected to meet a wide range of demands.
 Life can be overwhelming for them.

 Tiger Parenting

 Tiger parenting is based on Asian values.
 It emphasizes academic and financial success over emotional balance.
-These types of parents have extremely high expectations.
+These types of parents have incredibly high expectations.
 But that’s only because they want the best for their kids.

 While tiger parenting doesn’t focus on punishment, it does concentrate on discipline.
 Tiger parents support their children in developing self-control and motivation.
-They believe that those qualities are vital for gaining a good education and excelling in school and work.
+They believe those qualities are vital for gaining a good education and excelling in school and work.

 They may not be allowed to participate in extracurricular activities that aren’t geared toward academics or career success.
 For example, these kids might not be allowed to go to friends’ houses after school or have sleepovers.
-Instead, they follow a stringent schedule that helps them build their intellectual strengths.
+Instead, they follow a strict schedule that helps them build their intellectual strengths.

 While tiger parents often praise their children for doing well, they can produce kids with low self-esteem.
 Children with these types of parents might feel as though they’re not good enough if their interests don’t match their parents’ values.
-They also don’t get a chance to explore the world from their own perspective, which is important for little ones.
+They also don’t get a chance to explore the world from their perspective, which is essential for little ones.

 Helicopter Parenting